Forgie/MyLogger/README.md

 # MyLogger

 A C# Logging Library for quick and consistent logging.
-Supported outputs are Text and System Event Logs.
+Supported outputs are Text, System Event Logs and Console.

 ## Usage
 1. Fork it